-The payback period for your solar panels will depend the location of your home.
-The average household may be able to see large savings in just 7 years with a solar panel system, but in most cities that number is much lower such as Boston, Washington DC, and Jersey City have payback periods of 6 or less years.
+The payback period for your solar panels will depend on the location of your home.
+The average household may be able to see large savings in just 7 years with a solar panel system, but in most cities, that number is much lower such as Boston, Washington DC, and Jersey City have payback periods of 6 or fewer years.

 Three Tips for Solar Shoppers